-Even if the client manages to get a good quality print (which is impossible for a couple of Euro), other family members who have had the images forwarded to them by email may not be so competent at printing and within a very short space of time the photographer’s reputation is destroyed by portraits which look like they were printed on toilet paper and left in direct sunlight for a month.
+Even if the client manages to get a good quality print (which is impossible for a couple of Euro), other family members who have had the images forwarded to them by email or WhatsApp may not be so competent at printing and within a very short space of time the photographer’s reputation is destroyed by portraits which look like they were printed on toilet paper and left in direct sunlight for a month.

-The photographers average sale has dropped from €1000 down to €50 which means sacking the staff and operating from home to avoid Rent & *Rates.
+The photographers average sale has dropped from €1000 down to €50 which means sacking the staff and operating from home to avoid Rent and *Rates.
 Needless to say the customer couldn’t give two hoots about any of that!

 Even offering low-res 6×4 inch files is a bad idea, the customer will still attempt to print them A4 size and then be furious with the photographer because they didn’t understand the difference in file sizes.

 So how do professional photographers resolve the problem presented by the digital age?
 The answer is ‘Quality Control’.
 When any company turns a blind eye to quality control they are on the downhill slope.
-So, if you don’t want to join the thousands of photographers who have gone bust because they allowed the customer to decide the quality of the finished product, you need to stand your ground and refuse to bow to this pressure because many customers go by the motto “if you see an ass, ride it”!
+So, if you don’t want to join the thousands of photographers who have gone bust because they allowed the customer to dictate the quality of the finished product, you need to stand your ground and refuse to bow to this pressure because many customers go by the motto “if you see an ass, ride it”!